jz393/jz393.github.io/writing/wellness-in-modernity.md

 ### Fitness
 For context, I was terrible at sports and relatively inactive since I was a kid.
 I wish I could go back in time and undo the inactivity in my youth.
 Second-best option?
 Start now, in my mid-twenties.

 I started running at work, carving out hourly “gym” blocks on my calendar, primarily to help manage my glucose and cholesterol.
 It was very rough at first; I couldn’t even run for more than 2-3 minutes without getting out of breath.
-The last time I seriously ran was in middle school, for our Texas standarized fitness testing, which contained the benchmark of 16 minutes for one mile (4 laps).
+The last time I seriously ran was in middle school, for our Texas standardized fitness testing, which contained the benchmark of 16 minutes for one mile (4 laps).
 Back then, even that seemed impossible; I would constantly “cheat” by completing only three laps, and my time was still so horrendous that it seemed believable.

 With enough sessions, I got better.
 I overcame the initial shin splints and bought myself a pair of HOKA shoes.
 I maintained a steady routine: trekking to the Google gym during breaks between afternoon meetings, changing into workout clothes, and running a mile straight on the treadmill while occasionally answering pings on my phone.